BramVanroy/bicorpus-preprocessing/README.rst

     Preprocess a bilingual corpus by verifying the language, checking min and max sentence length and the ratio between number of source and target tokens.
-    Optionally tokenize and/or dedupe the output.
+    Optionally tokenize, lowercase, and/or dedupe the output.

     positional arguments:
       fin                   Input file containing tab-separated source and target